Israeli Law Series 4 – Israel’s Immigration Law

 - Application fees

-It should be noted that a local entity or a branch registered in Israel as well as a foreign company which does not have any subsidiary or branch registered in Israel, may file an application to employ foreign employees.
+Note that a local entity or a branch registered in Israel may file an application to employ foreign employees.
+This also applies to a foreign company which does not have any subsidiary or branch registered in Israel.

 Once the visa (usually a one-month employment visa) has been approved by the PIBA Branch, an invitation letter is then sent to the relevant Israeli representative at the consulate in the applicant’s home country.
 The invitation letter is valid for 3 months only.